aelkz/microservices-security/README.md

 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/04.png" title="Microservices Security" width="40%" height="40%" />
 </p>

 <b>WARNING</b>: This is a proof of concept.
-In production environments, there will be needed adittional configurations regarding scalability, security and using a proper CA trusted certificate.
+In production environments, there will be needed adittional configurations regarding scalability, security, and using a proper CA trusted certificate.

 <p align="left">
 <div>